-OTTAWA SINGLE TILT SLIDER WINDOWS SALES, INSTALLATION & REPLACEMENT
+OTTAWA SINGLE TILT SLIDER WINDOWS FOR SALES

 SINGLE TILT SLIDER WINDOWS OTTAWA

-Much like the double tilt sliding windows Ottawa, the Single Tilt Slider model operates in much the same way as the traditional sliding window.
+Much like the double tilt sliding windows Ottawa, the Single Tilt Slider model operates in much the same way as the traditional sliding window in ottawa.
 If looking at the windows being opened and closed with the one pane sliding in front of the other, you would not be able to distinguish this model from the traditional sliding windows Ottawa.
 The difference becomes obvious when trying to clean the windows.
 The panes are removable to allow ample and safe access for cleaning.
 These types of Single Tilt Slider windows are common in the Ottawa Region due to their ease of use and safety, especially in duplex homes and low-rise buildings.
 Keep in mind that if you buy from Westend Windows and Doors, we will cover the HST for you!

-OUR OTTAWA Single Tilt Slider WINDOW INSTALLATION FEATURES AND OPTIONS
+OUR OTTAWA SINGLE TILT SLIDER WINDOW INSTALLATION FEATURES AND OPTIONS

 Pick a colour that best fits the personality of your home.
 We offer a wide spectrum of standard colour options and custom colours to fit your design requirements, indoors and out.
 With the advanced technology of water-based paint, you will enjoy years of bright, maintenance-free colour.